Rolls-Royce wins $5 billion order from Delta

 The engines ordered are the Trent XWB engines to power 25 Airbus A350s, and Trent 7000 engines to power 25 Airbus A330neo aircraft.
 Rolls-Royce is the only supplier of engines for both aircraft.

-Delta's order was first reported on Wednesday and follows a closely fought competition with Boeing, which had offered its 787 Dreamliner.
+Delta's order was first reported on Wednesday and follows a closely fought competition with Boeing (BA.N), which had offered its 787 Dreamliner.

 (Reporting by Sarah Young, Editing by Paul Sandle)